Escarpment Trail Race

 The Escarpment Trail Run is a 30 km point-to-point mountain race held annually since 1977 on the Escarpment Trail in New York's Catskill Mountains.
 Albany newspaper the Times Union calls it "the Catskills' most grueling trail race," and Runner's World lists it among the East Coast's classic technical events.

 History

 Local runner and ski patroller Dick Vincent launched the race on 31 July 1977 with 22 starters.
+It is said to be one of the oldest trail runs in the New York area.
 A detailed retrospective in the Pace Setter running journal recounts its early years, when entrants carried wine-skins instead of hydration packs.
 The field now caps at approximately 275 and fills by lottery.

-Course

-Starting near Windham, the route climbs Windham High Peak, Blackhead, and Stoppel Point before finishing at North–South Lake:
+As of 2019, Ben Nephew had won the race 13 times and other notable winners include Lee Berube.